lpt182/irritating-time-killer/README.md

 # irritating-time-killer
-Another time killer, but a wery irritating one ^_^
+Another time killer, but a very irritating one ^_^